AndyBoeyCarro/carro-fineract-ui-POC/README.md

 ### Docker compose

-It is possible to do a 'one-touch' installation of Mifos X Web App using containers (AKA "Docker").
+It is possible to do a 'one-touch' installation of Carro Fineract Web App using containers (AKA "Docker").
 Fineract now packs the Mifos community-app web UI in it's docker deploy.

 As Prerequisites, you must have `docker` and Docker Compose v2 or later installed on your machine; see [Docker Install](https://docs.docker.com/install/) and [Docker Compose Install](https://docs.docker.com/compose/install/).

-Now to run a new MifosX Web App instance you can simply:
+Now to run a new Carro Fineract Web App instance you can simply:

 1. `git clone https://github.com/openMF/web-app.git ; cd web-app`
 1. for windows, use `git clone https://github.com/openMF/web-app.git --config core.autocrlf=input ; cd web-app`
 1. `docker compose up -d`
 1. Access the webapp on http://localhost:4200 in your browser.

-You can also setup different configurations for the MifosX Web App using environment variables:
+You can also setup different configurations for the Carro Fineract Web App using environment variables:

 1. Use environment variables (best choice if you run with Docker Compose):